mozilla/taar-lite/docs/GraphRepresentation.md

 the weight on each edge (A,B) leaving A is divided by the sum of the weights on all edges entering B.

-Intuitively, the normalized count for (A,B) represents the proportion of B's total installs contributed by Firefox profiles that also have A installed.
+Intuitively, the normalized score for (A,B) represents the proportion of B's total coinstalls contributed by Firefox profiles that also have A installed.
 Thus, out of all the add-ons related to A, those with the highest normalized scores